-A woman came in to take my blood who looked all of twelve years-old and had fingernails that were at least two inches long.
+A woman came in to take my blood who looked all of twelve-years-old and had fingernails that were at least two inches long.
 I immediately knew this wasn’t going to go well.
 She tried to take blood from one arm but couldn’t get the vein.
-She tried again – but no blood would come out.
+Another try – no blood would come out.

-She tried a third time in the other arm, still no blood.
-Finally she got a colleague, who had to extract blood from a vein in my hand by inserting a needle into the tube and sucking it out.
+She tried a third time on the other arm, still no blood.
+Finally, she got a colleague, who had to extract blood from a vein in my hand by inserting a needle into the tube and sucking it out.
 Not only was I in a horrible place emotionally, I’d just been stuck with a needle four times.